irishcoders/memory-games/README.md

 ### How it works

-- This game offers 10 questions on each round and shuffles questions between different math operators namely Addition, Subtraction and Multiplication.
+- This game offers 10 questions on each round and shuffles questions between different math operators specifically; Addition, Subtraction and Multiplication.
 Challenge yourself with increasingly complex problems as you progress.
 - User objective is to solve the math problems as accurately as possible, accumulating points with each correct answer.
 It's a fantastic way to not only enhance your math skills but also compete with yourself to achieve higher scores.
 - The game provides feedback on every question answered.
 If user answers a question correctly, the game informs the user the correct answer has been supplied.
   ![Math Game Pass feedback](assets/images/mathgame_passfeedback.png)
 - if the user gets a question wrong, the game provides feedback with the correct answer.
   ![Math Game Fail Feedback](assets/images/mathgame_failfeedback.png)
-- If user scores 6 out of 10 questions, the game informs the user they passed and ask if they would like to restart the game or quit the game
+- If user scores 6 or more out of 10 questions, the game informs the user they passed and ask if they would like to restart the game or quit the game
   ![Math Game Pass](assets/images/mathgame_pass.png)
 - If user scores below 6, the game instructs the user they failed and also ask if they would like to restart the game or quit the game.
   ![Math Game Fail](assets/images/mathgame_fail.png)